microsoft/Windows-appsample-customers-orders-database/README.md

 - Using the repository pattern to connect to Sqlite or SQL Azure databases
 - Connecting to an external web API built with ASP.NET Core 2.0

+This sample is designed to cover the core scenarios with minimal architectural complexity.
+For a more complex, full-featured sample that covers many of the same scenarios using a more sophisticated architecture, see the [VanArsdel Inventory sample](https://github.com/Microsoft/InventorySample).

 ## Run the sample

 This sample is designed to connect to an instance of Azure Active Directory for authentication and an external service for data.